oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 that are not themselves selectively disclosable are not blinded.
 This can be seen in Example 6 in the Appendix, where even in the blinded SD-JWT, `address` and `delivery_address` are visible.
-This limitation needs to be taken into account by issuers when creating the structure of the SD-JWT.
+This limitation needs to be taken into account by Issuers when creating the structure of the SD-JWT.

-The issuer MUST ensure that a new random placeholder name is chosen for each claim, including when the same claim name occurs at different places in the structure of the SD-JWT.
+The Issuer MUST ensure that a new random placeholder name is chosen for each claim, including when the same claim name occurs at different places in the structure of the SD-JWT.
 This can be seen in Example 6 in the Appendix, where multiple claims with same name appear below `address` and `delivery_address`, but each of them has a different blinded claim name.
-For each credential issued, new random placeholder names MUST be chosen by the issuer.
+For each credential issued, new random placeholder names MUST be chosen by the Issuer.

 The order of elements in JSON-encoded objects is not relevant to applications, but the order may reveal information about the blinded claim name to the